leonetlab-upct/bleo/README.md

 `docker_img="frr_ditg:v1"`

 This is the name of the Docker image used to emulate each LEO satellite, ground station, and terminal (it is assumed that the docker virtualization environment is enabled on the system).
-It is provide a `Dockerfile` for building an image based on Ubuntu with the utilities `frr` (ospf), `ditg` (Distributed Internet Traffic Generator) and `iperf` already installed.
+It is provide a `Dockerfile` for building an image based on Ubuntu with the utilities `frr` (OSPF), `ditg` (Distributed Internet Traffic Generator) and `iperf` already installed.
 To generate this docker image just run: `docker build -t frr_ditg:v1 . --no-cache`

 `updatemap=/usr/local/bin/updatemap`